12.4. Edit/delete a user

 CP_EditDeleteUsers

-On this form there are several blocks of the settings for a user.
+At this form, there are several blocks of details/settings for a user.

 Default data storage